Edit

 Verify the ingress controller was created

-You can verify the status of the NGINX ingress controller using the kubectl get nginxingresscontroller command.
+• Verify the status of the NGINX ingress controller using the kubectl get nginxingresscontroller command.

-kubectl get nginxingresscontroller -n <IngressControllerName>
+kubectl get nginxingresscontroller --name $INGRESS_CONTROLLER_NAME

 The following example output shows the created resource.
 It may take a few minutes for the controller to be available: